imbacraft/dusk.nvim/README.md

 # Dusk Neovim

 Dusk.nvim is a blazing fast Lua config suited for Full-stack Java development.

-Optimized for Spring Boot && Angular projects.
+Optimized with Spring Boot && Angular projects in mind.

 ## Showcase